awsdocs/amazon-efs-user-guide/doc_source/using-aws-transfer-integration.md

 + File Transfer Protocol Secure \(FTPS\) \(AWS Transfer for FTPS\)
 + File Transfer Protocol \(FTP\) \(AWS Transfer for FTP\)

-Using Transfer Family, you can securely enable third parties such as your vendors, partners or customers access to your files over the supported protocols at scale globally, without needing to manage any infrastructure\.
-Additionally, you can now easily access your EFS file systems from Windows, Mac and Linux environments using SFTP, FTPS, and FTP clients, expanding the accessibility of your data beyond NFS clients and access points, to users across multiple environments\.
+Using Transfer Family, you can securely enable third parties such as your vendors, partners, or customers access to your files over the supported protocols at scale globally, without needing to manage any infrastructure\.
+Additionally, you can now easily access your EFS file systems from Windows, macOS, and Linux environments using SFTP, FTPS, and FTP clients\.
+This helps expand the accessibility of your data beyond NFS clients and access points, to users across multiple environments\.

 Using Transfer Family to transfer data in Amazon EFS file systems is accounted for in the same manner as other client usage\.
-For more information, see [Throughput Modes](performance.md#throughput-modes) and [Amazon EFS Quotas and Limits](limits.md)\.
+For more information, see [Throughput modes](performance.md#throughput-modes) and [Amazon EFS quotas and limits](limits.md)\.

-To learn more about AWS Transfer Family service, see the [AWS Transfer Family User Guide](https://docs.aws.amazon.com/transfer/latest/userguide/what-is-aws-transfer-family.html)\.
+To learn more about AWS Transfer Family, see the [AWS Transfer Family User Guide](https://docs.aws.amazon.com/transfer/latest/userguide/what-is-aws-transfer-family.html)\.

 **Note**
-Using Transfer Family with Amazon EFS is disabled by default for AWS accounts that have EFS file systems with policies that allow public access that were created before January 6, 2021\.
-Please contact customer support to enable using Transfer Family to access your file system\.
+Using Transfer Family with Amazon EFS is disabled by default for AWS accounts that have Amazon EFS file systems with policies that allow public access that were created before January 6, 2021\.
+To enable using Transfer Family to access your file system, contact AWS Support\.

 **Topics**
 + [Prerequisites for using AWS Transfer Family with Amazon EFS](#prerequisites-aws-transfer)